AsmarMuqeet/QOIN/README.md

     3  conda env create -f QOIN.yml
     4. conda activate qoin
-	5. Open two terminals and start Rigetti QVM and quilc
+	5. Open two terminals and start Rigetti QVM and quilc qvm -S quilc -P -S

-	   qvm -S
-	   quilc -P -S

 > **_NOTE:_** The Experiment 1 directory is for Real-world programs and Experiment 2 directory is for 1000 artificial programs.
 Each (Library Qiskit, Cirq, Rigetti) has their own respective Expriment 1 and 2 directories.

-	6. Donwload the pretrained networks and data files [Here](https://drive.google.com/drive/folders/1yW1oB9IlYWEh0umZuMceFHPk0BSsKvX5?usp=sharing)
-	7. Extract the data in the root folder of each experiment
+	6. Extract the downloaed data from Dependencies in the root folder of each experiment

 		Library-Experiment 1.zip ---> Library/Experiment_1/